Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 It is possible to be approved for two cards in a single day, and if you’re lucky it will only result in one hard inquiry.
 However, you cannot be approved for two credit cards in a single day.

-At least one, or both, must be a charge card.
-Furthermore, you can be approved for up to three cards in a 90 day period, with at least one being a charge card.
+At least one, or both, must be a card without a preset spending limit.
+Furthermore, you can be approved for up to two cards in a 90 day period, with at least one being a card without a preset spending limit.

 You can receive the Amex welcome bonus for each card once per lifetime.
 The only exceptions to this rule are if there is a product change and the card rebrands itself, or if you see an offer without the lifetime language in the terms and description fine print.